ajhanisch/ORDPRO/README.md

 Check the Wiki for detailed information on all CLI parameters and switches.

 # **WISH LIST / TO DO**
+- [ ] Implement web application front end using virtual environment and flask
 - [ ] Implement multithreading
 - [ ] Implement search and action features
 - [ ] Implement notification of when orders are processed